 People go through ups and downs all the time.
 On the journey of life, we meet a mix of travelers.
 It is unlikely that we will only meet a certain type or only those we like or dislike.
 After all, it is not a one-way road.
 At any time, the traffic flows both in and against our direction.
 Sometimes some people or events can hurt you so bad that you just want to erase them from your memory.
 You have even forgiven them, you want to move on but you find yourself unable to do so.
 Take it easy.
 It’s only human.

-If their memory doesn’t trigger any positive or negative emotion in you, there would be no need to forget that person.
+If the memory of them doesn’t trigger any positive or negative emotion in you, there would be no need to forget that person.
 In fact, if you neither love nor hate the person you are trying to forget, you will forget them automatically.
 When their memory sparks neither good nor bad in you, it means you have moved on.
 But what to do when you do want to forget them?
 Read on.

 If you find yourself thinking about that person, hold a mini self-dialog as the first step.
 Accept that you are missing them and that you are hurt.
 Talk to yourself.
-Repeat it a few times and watch your mind releasing the thought of that person.
+Repeat it a few times and watch your mind release the thought of that person.
 Releasing their memory is crucial if you want to forget them.
 A while back, I wrote an article on how to take your mind off unwanted thoughts during your meditation.
 You can read it here.
 Apply the same principle.

 Two kids found a pouch containing fifteen silver coins.
 One had spotted it and the other had picked it up.
 Each claimed ownership of the find.
 This led to an argument and ultimately they approached the wise Mulla Nasruddin with their quandary.